blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/conan.md

 ## Overview

-[solution_name] has two detectors for Conan:
+[solution_name] has three detectors for Conan:

+* Conan 2 CLI detector
 * Conan Lockfile detector
-* Conan CLI detector
+* Conan 1 CLI detector

 ## Conan detector requirements

 [solution_name] will run a Conan Detector if either of the following is true:

 * [solution_name] finds or is provided (via the *detect.conan.lockfile.path* property) a Conan lockfile.
 (If no lockfile is provided, [solution_name] looks for a file named conan.lock.)
 In this case, the Conan Lockfile detector runs and discovers dependency details using the contents of the Conan lockfile.
-The Conan Lockfile detector should always be preferred due to the additional information (package revisions) that may be provided by lockfiles.
+In the case of Conan version 1.x, the Conan Lockfile detector is preferred due to the additional information (package revisions) that may be provided by lockfiles.
+For Conan version 2.x, the opposite is true, as a Conan 2.x lockfile is a flat list of all components rather than a graph.
 * [solution_name] finds a file named *conanfile.txt* or *conanfile.py*.
-In this case, the Conan CLI detector runs and discovers dependency details by running the *conan info* command on the Conan project and parsing the output.
+In this case, one of the Conan CLI detectors runs and discovers dependency details by running the *conan info* or *conan graph info* command on the Conan project and parsing the output.

-In order for [solution_name] to generate dependency details that will reliably match components in the [blackduck_kb], the Conan revisions feature must be enabled on the Conan project.
+For Conan 1.x, in order for [solution_name] to generate dependency details that will reliably match components in the [blackduck_kb], the Conan revisions feature must be enabled on the Conan project.
 The Conan command *conan config get general.revisions_enabled* must produce a value of "True" *and* this value must not be overridden by the environment variable CONAN_REVISIONS_ENABLED.

 ## Conan detector usage

-When using the Conan CLI detector, be sure to use the *detect.conan.arguments* property to provide any additional arguments (profile settings, etc.) that the *conan info* command needs to produce accurate results.
+When using one of the Conan CLI detectors, be sure to use the *detect.conan.arguments* property to provide any additional arguments (profile settings, etc.) that the *conan info* command needs to produce accurate results.

-## KB external ID generation
+## [blackduck_kb] external ID generation

 By default (property *detect.conan.attempt.package.revision.match* is set to false), the Conan detectors use the following dependency details to match components in the [blackduck_kb]: